 Over the years, I have found that many whom I consider my closest friends, lived generations before me.
-Dietrich Bonhoeffer is one friend who encourages me often.
+CS Lewis, JRR Tolkien, Dietrich Bonhoeffer, MLK, John RW Stott, and a handful of others.
+Bonhoeffer is one friend who encourages me often.
+If you know his story then you understand why.
 Bonhoeffer was a German Christian who fought courageously against the injustices of Nazi Germany.
 He was martyred at Hitler’s command because of his involvement in the Resistance on April 8, 1945, only days before the Flossenberg Prison was liberated by Allied Forces.
 I have come to love and appreciate his writing, theology, and history.
 His book, The Cost of Discipleship is well worn as it sits on my shelf, and was actually one of the first books that I read as God began my own spiritual transformation.
 Bonhoeffer sought the truth which is found solely in Christ.
 Faith involving the whole of one’s life.
 The call of Jesus to a new life.

 What Bonhoeffer calls the church to, in The Cost of Discipleship, is whole hearted, total, in-with-both-feet, complete commitment to God the Father, through Christ the Son.
 He calls the believer to reckon the cost of the cross and the lives we are called to as Christ’s disciples.